openHPI/TeachingTeamGuidelines/docs/bestpractices/quizdesign.md

 **Remove question:**
 A complete question could be removed from the quiz.
 As this leads to undesired side effects, such as the recalculation of the amount of overall points, this should be avoided.
 A Jackpot regrading might be the better choice.

-**Add additional correct answer (multiple choice only):** For multiple choice questions additional answers can be checked as correct.
+**Add additional correct answer (Single Select only):** For Single Select questions additional answers can be checked as correct.
 This also requires the update skript to be run.
-If applied to a multiple answer question, the amount of points per answer might change, users that answered the question as it was originally intended will lose points.
+If applied to a Multi Select question, the amount of points per answer might change, users that answered the question as it was originally intended will lose points.

 ![edit quiz - overview](../img/06/question1_quiz.png)

 *Fig. Edit questions of the quiz*

 ![edit quiz - add new question](../img/06/question2_quiz.png)

 *Fig. Add a new question to the quiz*

 ![example quiz](../img/06/quiz_example.png)

 *Fig. An example from the corrected quiz*

 ## Background information – Quiz-Engine

 Quizzes in openHPI are saved "versionized", which means that each editing (and publication) of a quiz generates a new version.
 If a user wants to take the quiz, a copy with the latest version of that quiz is stored in a database table.
 Therefore, a modification of the already released quiz doesn’t have an impact on already submitted questions.
 Some - (e.g. Jackpot) only corrects the POINTS for submitted answers, not the answers themselves.
 So please be aware that an inconsistency between correct answers of a student and her points can arise.